TomAugspurger/iowa-academic-standards/standards/hs-science.md

 ## HS-ESS1-1

-Develop a model based on evidence to illustrate the life span of the sun and the role of nuclear fusion in the sun's core to release energy in the form of radiation.
+Develop a model based on evidence to illustrate the life span of the sun and the role of nuclear fusion in the sun's core to release energy that eventually reaches Earth in the form of radiation, supplying Earth with energy.

 ## HS-ESS1-2